What Is Polydrug use?

 - 13% had both an alcohol and an illicit drug use disorder

-Mental illness and substance use are familiar (but not constant) bedfellows.
+Mental illness and substance use commonly co-occur, but not always.

 People with schizophrenia are three to four times more likely to smoke tobacco.
 An estimated 30-60% of alcohol use disorder patients may also have post-traumatic stress disorder (PTSD).

 It remains unclear why mental disorders and substance use sometimes go hand in hand.
 It could be that mental illness makes one more vulnerable to substance use.
-It could also be that the substance abuse can exacerbate mental illness for some people.
+It could also be that substance use disorder can exacerbate mental illness for some people.

 Multiple drugs typically factor in a significant amount of overdose deaths.
 The Centers for Disease Control and Prevention found: